nizanhuw/Data512_Wildfire_Project/README.md

 ## Intermediate_data folder
 #### Preliminary_downloads

-- USGS_Wildland_Fire_Combined_Dataset.json [Includes more than 35 + columns dictated columns collected] *Date Description taken from USGS MEDA_DATA in MLA CITAION* `Columns`
+- USGS_Wildland_Fire_Combined_Dataset.json [Includes more than 15 + columns dictated columns collected] *Date Description taken from Combined Wildland Fire Datasets for the United States and Certain Territories metadata, 1800s-Present (Combined Wildland Fire Polygons) - ScienceBase-Catalog*`Columns`

-  >`OBJECTID`: Unique identification for the polygon and it's attributes.
+>`OBJECTID`: Unique identification for the polygon and its attributes.
 >
->`USGS_Assigned_ID`: Assigned unique identification for the polygon and it's attributes.
+>`USGS_Assigned_ID`: A unique identification was assigned for the polygon and its attributes.
 >
->`Assigned_Fire_Type`:  assigned fire type : Wildfire, Likely Wildfire, Unknown - Likely Wildfire, Prescribed Fire, Unknown - Likely Prescribed Fire
+>`Assigned_Fire_Type`:  assigned fire type: Wildfire, Likely Wildfire, Unknown - Likely Wildfire, Prescribed Fire, Unknown - Likely Prescribed Fire
 >
 >`Fire_Year`: The calendar year when the dataset creators determined the fire occurred
 >